pauldotyu/moaw/workshops/pre03-aks/workshop.md

 <div class="task" data-title="Task">

-> Run the following command to create a SecretProviderClass which uses your workload identity to access your key vault.
+> Run the following commands to retrieve information needed to create a SecretProviderClass using a [workload identity](https://learn.microsoft.com/azure/aks/csi-secrets-store-identity-access#access-with-an-azure-ad-workload-identity-preview) to access the key vault.

 </div>